Wedged between Russia and Scandinavia, Finland is mostly for gay people the homeland of the famous Tom of Finland.

 Tom of Finland, from gay erotism to MOMA-New-York

-Tom of Finland, whose real name is Touko Valio Laaksonen, is a Finnish draftsman and painter, who was born in 1920.
-He died in 1991 in Helsinki.
+Tom of Finland, whose real name is Touko Valio Laaksonen, is a Finnish draftsman and painter.

 His work is an integral part of the gay culture, through his fantasy and fetishistic representations.